980 Queen St. West, Toronto

 Paul Petro Contemporary Art features two floors of exhibition space and has been exhibiting Canadian and international artists by invitation since 1993.

-Paul Petro Contemporary Art is pleased to present an installation by FASTWÜRMS and sculpture by Michel Dumont.
+Paul Petro Contemporary Art is pleased to present the group exhibition Watershed.